mongodb/docs-java-other/README.md

 ## Build Instructions

-:warning: **When building docs for a new version, make sure to update the following:**
+:warning: **When building docs for a new version, update the following items:**
-- `<this repo>/reference/config.toml` to point to the new base version
+- The `<this repo>/reference/config.toml` file to point to the new base version
-- `<this repo>/landing/data/releases.toml` to link to the docs for the new version
+- The `<this repo>/landing/data/releases.toml` file to link to the docs for the new version
-- any redirects such as the [Java sync docs redirect](https://github.com/mongodb/docs-java-other/pull/3/files#diff-0f1a8692163867f83ff7451f3018bae71d3d16dbee396abf03263784e5dda940)
+- Redirects such as the [Java sync docs redirect](https://github.com/mongodb/docs-java-other/pull/3/files#diff-0f1a8692163867f83ff7451f3018bae71d3d16dbee396abf03263784e5dda940)

 After making required changes, submit a pull request.
 Once your PR is approved and merged, run the `publish-docs` script with the version: